Thermal Analysis

 • ν is the kinematic viscosity

-The Grashof number plays a crucial role in free convection, similar to the role played by the Reynolds number in forced convection.
-It is a measure of the influence of buoyancy forces on the heat transfer process.
+The Grashof number plays a crucial role in free convection, similar to the role the Reynolds number plays in forced convection.
+It is a measure of the influence of buoyant forces on the heat transfer process.

 Heat flux, denoted by the symbol q'', is the rate of heat transfer per unit area.
-It is a measure of the amount of heat energy that passes through a surface per unit time.
-Mathematically, it is defined as the heat transfer per unit time per unit area and is expressed in units of watts per square meter [W/m²].
+It is a measure of the amount of thermal energy passing through a surface per unit time.
+Mathematically, it is defined as the heat transfer per unit time per unit area and is expressed in units of watts per square meter [W/m2].

-An ideal gas is a theoretical gas composed of a large number of molecules with no volume and no attractive forces between them.
+An ideal gas is a theoretical gas composed of a large number of molecules that have no volume and no intermolecular forces.
 In an ideal gas, the molecules are in constant, random motion and undergo perfectly elastic collisions with each other and with the walls of the container.
-The behavior of an ideal gas is described by the ideal gas law, which relates the pressure, volume, temperature, and the number of moles of gas.
+The behavior of an ideal gas is described by the ideal gas law, which relates pressure, volume, temperature, and the number of moles of gas.
 This law is represented by the equation:

 $$P V = n R T$$